directus/directus/docs/app/layouts.md

 **Layout Options**

 - **Display Template** — Set a mix of Field values and text to represent Items on the calendar.
-- **Start Date Field** — Field to determine each Item's beginning time on the calendar.
+- **Start Date Field** — Choose Field to determine each Item's beginning time on the calendar.
-- **End Date Field** — Field to determine each Item's ending time on the calendar.
+- **End Date Field** — Choose Field to determine each Item's ending time on the calendar.

 **Subheader**

-- **Toggle Month and Year** — Move across time with the chevrons in the subheader.
+- **Toggle Month and Year** — Move across time using the chevrons in the subheader.
 - **Today** — Click to jump to the current date on the calendar.
 - **Month Week Day List** — Adjust the time interval used to display Items in the Page Area.